Solutions Corridors Site Hosts Utilities About Contact

 and Network Management

-Rapid-response dispatch — documented SLA response times for hardware failures and service interruptions
+Rapid-response dispatch — documented SLA response times for hardware failures

 Technical Standards

-to perform, not just exist.
+not just to exist.

 Output Standard